Algonquins of Barriere Lake

-On July 12, 2006, the Department appointed a third-party manager to ensure the delivery of essential programs and services to the community.
+On July 12, 2006, the Department appointed a Third-Party Manager for the federal funding agreement to ensure the delivery of essential programs and services to the community.
 The third-party manager is mandated to manage only those programs and services stipulated in the funding agreement signed by the Band Council and the Department.

 Since July 2011, a new Default Prevention and Management Policy has been in force.
 This requires the Department to step in when there is a high level of accrued debt or when there are reasonable grounds to believe that the health, safety or wellbeing of community members is at risk.
-The policy provides for a graduated response, ranging from establishment of a self-managed recovery plan to appointment of a third-party manager.
+The policy provides for a graduated response, ranging from establishment of a self-managed management plan to appointment of a Third-Party Manager.

 Health and safety of houses

-In September 2006, AANDC and Health Canada established an action plan to solve problems relating to the health and safety of homes in the Barriere Lake community.
+In September 2006, INAC and Health Canada established an action plan to solve problems relating to the health and safety of homes in the Barriere Lake community.